w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

 ### Channels

 A channel is a construct on the relay chain indicating an open, one-directional communication line between a sender and a recipient, including information about how the channel is being used.
+The channel itself does not contain any messages.
 A channel construct is created for each, individual communication line.

 A channel contains the following fields: